-The expenditures in this fund are projects for related to fire prevention. safety. energy conservation and/or school security.
+The expenditures in this fund are projects related fire prevention, safety, energy conservation and/or school security.
 This year's budget was kept flat due to the modest increase in revenue.
 Similar projects of these types are being planned for the year.
-The chart to the right reflects the revenues and expenditures for the recent history and 2022 and 2023 budget years.
+The chart to the right reflects the revenues expenditures for the recent history and 2022 and 2023 budget years.